Newfoundland pony: Characteristics

-History
+Breed history

 The ancestors of the Newfoundland pony arrived in Newfoundland from the British Isles, brought there by settlers between 1611 and the mid-1900s.
-Dartmoor ponies formed the initial shipment, imported by John Guy, the first Proprietary Governor of Newfoundland.
+Dartmoor ponies formed the initial shipment, imported by John Guy, the first proprietary governor of Newfoundland.
 Lord Falkland imported additional animals soon after, and these were followed by a spate of pony shipments from England, Ireland and Scotland.
 Additional breeds found in the shipments included the now-extinct Galloway pony, as well as Connemara, Dartmoor, Exmoor, Fell, Highland and New Forest ponies.
 Beginning with the first imports, the breeds crossbred, eventually forming the modern Newfoundland pony.

-In the past, the Newfoundland pony was used for ploughing, assisting with gardens, hauling kelp from the beaches, gathering hay, and carrying wood, and they were also used for transportation.
+In the past the Newfoundland pony was used for ploughing, assisting with gardens, hauling kelp from the beaches, gathering hay, and carrying wood, and they were also used for transportation.
 They were successfully used and bred to withstand the hard climate, and by 1935 there were over 9,000 ponies on the island.
 During the mid-20th century, however, increasing mechanization and a ban on free-roaming ponies contributed to a decline in the population, and increased exports to France for horse meat in the 1970s almost led to the extinction of the breed.

-Shortly before the breed would have become extinct, several interested breeders came together and formed the Newfoundland Pony Society in 1980.
+Shortly before the breed became extinct, several interested breeders came together and formed the Newfoundland Pony Society in 1980.
 The group was formed to gather the remaining free-roaming herds, register the horses and breed them in captivity, and was successful in locating around 300 animals.
-In 1997, the Government of Newfoundland and Labrador passed the Heritage Animals Act, which made the Newfoundland pony the first (and, so far, only) heritage animal of Newfoundland and Labrador.
+In 1997 the Government of Newfoundland and Labrador passed the Heritage Animals Act, which made the Newfoundland pony the first (and, so far, only) heritage animal of Newfoundland and Labrador.
 A subsequent order designated the Newfoundland Pony Society as "the group which will maintain the registry of ponies and otherwise act for the preservation of the animal."
 In part, this Act required anyone wishing to export ponies from Newfoundland to first acquire a permit; this ensured that ponies were going to private homes instead of slaughterhouses.
 Also in 1997, the Newfoundland Pony Breed Association was formed.
 This group sought to have the Newfoundland pony recognized under the Canadian Animal Pedigree Act, which may have given it additional protection and recognition.
-In March 2014, the Newfoundland Pony Society stated that they believed the breed should not have federal recognition, believing that the "federal act is meant for farm stock and breeding animals", not heritage breeds.
+In March 2014 the Newfoundland Pony Society stated that they believed the breed should not have federal recognition, believing that the "federal act is meant for farm stock and breeding animals", not heritage breeds.
 Members of the society also fear that protection of the breed may be lessened under federal law when compared with current provincial regulations.
 However, the provincial government will make the final decision on whether to move forward with the process for federal recognition.